forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * _Very Dry Air:_ Very dry outdoor air at moderate temperatures or high temperatures: Middle East (where also MERS spreads in the dry indoor air), Northern India (e.g. Delhi, Uttarakhand, Chandigarh) and Nepal at the foothills of the Himalaya.

 #### Geographical Settings with Mainly Mild Covid
 High absolute humidity of outdoor air but no air-conditioners and dense living conditions.
-Examples: Coastal india (except tourism regions in the South like Goa and Puducherry where ACs are likely widespread), Lagos in Nigeria, Indonesia.
+Examples: Coastal india (except tourism regions in the South like Goa and Puducherry where ACs are likely widespread), tropical Africa (spread data from Lagos in Mali, Nigeria, Gambia, South Sudan, Zambia), Indonesia.

 #### Geographical Settings with Few Spread
 Situations which favour ventilation and being outdoors.
 E.g. rural regions around the world as long as the temperatures are not much below the comfort zone (heating when cold is common around the world).